coder/redjet/README.md

 # Pipelining

 `redjet` supports [pipelining](https://redis.io/docs/manual/pipelining/) via the `Pipeline` method.
-This method accepts a Result, potentially that of a previous command.
+This method accepts a Result, potentially that of a previous, open command.

 ```go
 // Set foo0, foo1, ..., foo99 to "bar", and confirm that each succeeded.